Registration will open July 5, 2022 at 8am

 VOLUNTEER REQUIREMENT/OTHER VOLUNTEER OPPORTUNITIES

 Foothills Nordic is able to run high quality programs for a reasonable cost due to the volunteer support from our families.
-Based on the Club’s volunteer bond, ALL Cross Country Train to Train 1 parents will be required to volunteer 2 hours per session.
+Based on the Club’s volunteer bond, ALL Cross Country Train to Train 1 parents will be required to volunteer a certain number of hours per session.
+The number of hours required for each program is available on the Volunteer page.
 Numerous volunteer opportunities to help with T1-XC will be available and sign-up lists with details on volunteer jobs will be shared with parents.

 For information on the volunteer bond and other volunteer opportunities available throughout the year, see Club Volunteer Opportunities.